British phone-hacking trial revelation shocks actor Jude Law

 Coulson and Brooks are on trial accused of conspiring to illegally intercept voicemail messages on mobile phones.

-They are also accused of authorising illegal payments to public officials while Brooks faces charges of perverting the course of justice by attempting to conceal evidence from police.
+They are also accused of authorizing illegal payments to public officials while Brooks faces charges of perverting the course of justice by attempting to conceal evidence from police.

 They and five others deny all the charges.